torikushiii/youtube-archive/README.md

 $ cp example.config.js config.js
 # Make sure to edit the config file with your own API key and channels.

+# Create a directory called group inside channels, then add your own
+# channels inside the group directory using template.json.

+# After populating the channels, run:
+$ npm run init

 # If all goes well, you should be able to run the script.
 $ npm start
 # Please note that if you run the script using node directly, logger may not work properly.
 ```

 ## Limitations
-* The script only work for the first new 15 videos of a channel.
+* ~~The script only work for the first new 15 videos of a channel.~~